National publisher turns growing pain into an opportunity for excellence in SAP S/4HANA user access design

 One of the key pieces tying the company’s remediation efforts together was the establishment of a governance committee.
 The committee was initiated by the company to define top-down policies and procedures and monitor the integrity of the newly established S/4HANA and CRM environments.
 Protiviti worked with the committee to develop high-level policies around role management, access management, emergency access management and SoD management.

 SoD Violations Reduction

 The project yielded measurable results for the company and won the approval of the external audit team.
 From a quantitative perspective, the role access was now 100-percent SoD violation free.
 At the user level, where conflicting role assignments were inevitable due to business process, the company saw SoD violations reduced by 83 percent and 98 percent in the S/4HANA and CRM systems, respectively.

 From a qualitative perspective, the company saw even more benefits.
-The organization now has a best-practice, simplified access design, free of inherent SoD violations and owned by the primary users, which facilitates better decision making around requests and maintenance.
+The organisation now has a best-practise, simplified access design, free of inherent SoD violations and owned by the primary users, which facilitates better decision making around requests and maintenance.
 Following the successful pilot, the system went live in the production environment with minimal business disruptions.
 The smooth go-live afforded extra time to focus on knowledge transfer: working alongside the company’s SAP security team on proper maintenance and bridging a knowledge gap for CRM security.

 What started out as a post-acquisition “growing pain” for the company, with a need for quick resolution, became an opportunity to drive immediate change with lasting sustainability.
-The organization is now better prepared for its future growth.
+The organisation is now better prepared for its future growth.